nens/threedi-docs/source/i_what_is_mi.rst

 3Di plugins
 ^^^^^^^^^^^

-- *3Di Schematisation Editor* for editing schematisations
+- :doc:`i_plugin_schematisation_editor`: for editing schematisations

-- *3Di Models and Simulations* for interaction with the 3Di API: uploading and downloading schematisations, starting and stopping simulations, downloading results.
+- :doc:`i_plugin_models_simulation`: for interaction with the 3Di API: uploading and downloading schematisations, starting and stopping simulations, downloading results.

-- *3Di Toolbox* for analysing simulation results
+- :doc:`i_plugin_toolbox`: for analysing simulation results

 - *3Di Customisations* takes care of the user interface customization: the user interface is simplified, some colors are different and the application name, logo and splash screen are changed.

 Third party plugins
 ^^^^^^^^^^^^^^^^^^^